Table of Contents

-Employee appreciation and recognition plays a huge role in driving employee happiness and engagement.
+Employee appreciation and recognition play a huge role in driving employee happiness and engagement.
 So much that, happy employees are on average 12 percent more productive than their less-happy counterparts, says a research.
-When employee appreciation and recognition comes in the form of incentives and rewards, it adds an extra layer of zing to the equation, and authenticity to the employee-employer premise and promise.
-There are some thumb rules to keep in mind when you plan to shower your workers with ovation and accolade in tangible form (incentives) like prizes and gifts.
+When employee appreciation and recognition come in the form of incentives and rewards, it adds an extra layer of zing to the equation and authenticity to the employee-employer premise and promise.
+There are some thumb rules to keep in mind when you plan to shower your workers with ovation and accolades in tangible form (incentives) like prizes and gifts.
 For one thing, make it ASAP before the vibe grows cold so that you can take advantage of the ‘magic of the moment’.
-Incentive delayed, after all, is incentive denied.
+Incentive delay, after all, is incentive denied.
 The other is to personalize it.

-Throwing pizza parties once in a while or giving out annual awards is fine, but are not enough.
+Throwing pizza parties once in a while or giving out annual awards is fine, but is not enough.
 It is important to understand why appreciation is important in the workplace and carefully build and nurture a culture of appreciation in the organization.
-A culture of appreciation is all about valuing employees as human beings, and acknowledging their impact on the business.
-It is a workplace habit that must be enforced top down by the leadership.
+A culture of appreciation is all about valuing employees as human beings and acknowledging their impact on the business.
+It is a workplace habit that must be enforced top-down by the leadership.
 Review your rewards policy frequently, keep it ‘real’, be generous in dispensing praises and plaudits - and you could be pleasantly surprised at the big shifts your small gestures of appreciation are ushering at work.